By African Unity Life

 Credit life insurance is often added to finance agreements when consumers apply for credit, so that the credit provider is certain it will be repaid in the case of a client’s disability, unemployment or death.
 Up until the new regulations came into effect, the National Credit Act strictly regulated only credit interest and fees, and not bundled credit life insurance products.
 This gave credit providers the opportunity to overcharge and take advantage of consumers who were relying on credit.

 Previously, people were being provided with credit life insurance that was not appropriate for them or their needs.
-And some credit providers were charging exorbitant fees or premiums for this insurance.
+And some credit providers were charging exorbitant fees or premiums for credit life insurance.

 Fortunately, these practices are no longer allowed under the new regulations.